 Nike Boys Basketball Camp Loomis Chaffee School Windsor, Connecticut

-US Sports Camps is thrilled to present another summer of Nike Basketball Camp at Loomis Chafee School!
+US Sports Camps is thrilled to present another summer of Nike Basketball Camp at Loomis Chaffee School!
 Coach Southall and his high-energy and knowledgeable staff will once again direct camp.
-Nike Basketball Camp at Loomis Chafee will run from June 29-July 3, 2014
+Nike Basketball Camp at Loomis Chaffee will run from June 29-July 3, 2014

 This year marks the seventh season for Rob Southall as the Assistant Coach for Chris Bartley and the WPI Men's Basketball program.
 The Complete Skills camp welcomes all skill-level basketball players for a week of developing fundamental skills and improving your basketball game under the oustanding direction of Rob and his staff.

 The Complete Skills Camp offers a challenging daily format of fundamental instruction, clinics, drills, and team games.
 Players will have the opportunity to develop and refine their fundamental basketball skills.
 Emphasis is placed on fundamental development, shooting, offensive moves, defense, rebounding, and team play, all while having fun!

 - Superior instruction from an a knowledgeable coaching staff